#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 16:08 And this is something that I had to learn early, but I didn't fully understand.

-16:28 I was like, yeah, DM and the name of the variable, type equals whatever.
+16:28 I'm like, yeah, dim in the name of the variable, the type equals whatever.

 16:34 And one of the guys in the room goes, you're a data type.